Scope and Rates

 The VAT treatment of services depends on the type of the service rendered but as a general rule services with a place of supply in Bulgaria are subject to 20 percent VAT.
 In the same time, services provided to foreign clients qualifying as taxable persons are usually with a place of supply in the country of the recipient and as such do not involve local VAT (the B2B rule).

 Generally, importation is subject to 20 percent Bulgarian VAT (charged by the customs authorities on the customs value of the goods).
-However, there are certain exceptions which are explicitly outlined as exempt importation (e.g. goods imported by the EU, European Central Bank, European Atomic Energy Community, EU institutions, etc.; importation of human organs, tissues, cells, blood; goods which are to be subsequently intra-Community supplied; aircrafts and ships except those for sports and entertainment purposes, etc.)
+However, there are certain exceptions which are explicitly outlined as exempt importation (e.g. goods imported by the EU, European Central Bank, European Atomic Energy Community, EU institutions, etc.; importation of human organs, tissues, cells, blood; goods which are to be subsequently intra-Community supplied; aircrafts and ships except those for sports and entertainment purposes; importation of natural gas through a transmission network, etc.)

 When rendered by a foreign supplier to a taxable person in Bulgaria services in general are subject to VAT reverse charge.